microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 However, if your extension relies on current VS Code pathing conventions (for example `~/.vscode`) or the presence of certain OS folders (for example `~/.config/Code` on Linux) to persist data, you may run into problems.
 Fortunately, it should be simple to update your extension and avoid these challenges.

 If you are persisting simple key-value pairs, you can store workspace specific or global state information using `vscode.ExtensionContext.workspaceState` or `vscode.ExtensionContext.globalState` respectively.
-If your data is more complicated than key-value pairs, the  `globalStoragePath` and `storagePath` properties provide "safe" paths that you can use to read/write global workspace-specific information in a file.
+If your data is more complicated than key-value pairs, the  `globalStorageUri` and `storageUri` properties provide "safe" paths that you can use to read/write global workspace-specific information in a file.

 To use the APIs: